 - Consider keeping a journal or log so you that you can remember your experiences

 If you are accepted into the Lakota YouthStay program, you can expect to receive the following:

 - air/ground transportation, housing, meals and the costs of all group experiences are covered.
-You will be responsible for minor incidentals (souvenirs, snacks, gifts);
+You will be responsible for minor incidentals (souvenirs, snacks, occasional meal out, gifts);

 - a safe and secure home with hosts who will welcome you into their family and who are interested in you and in learning about Native American culture and your day-to-day life;